 On the Enterprise Grid plan, these mentions work differently in channels.
-If fewer than 10,000 members, only owners and admins can use @channel and @here.
-If there are 10,000 members or more, no one can use @channel or @here.
-In default org-wide channels, no one can use @everyone, @channel, or @here.
+If there are 10,000 members or more, only owners and admins can use @channel and @here.

 We suggest using these mentions sparingly.
 If you need to get the attention of someone specific, you can mention that person directly.
-On the Standard, Plus, and Enterprise Grid plan, you can also notify a specific group of people by creating a user group.
+On the Pro, Business+, and Enterprise Grid plans, you can also notify a specific group of people by creating a user group.

 Note: Owners and admins can choose to restrict permissions for who can use @everyone, @channel, and @here.
 If you don’t have the option to notify a channel or workspace, find an owner and ask for help.

 @everyone can only be used in the #general channel, which is a channel that all members (except guests) are automatically added to.
 This mention will notify everyone in the #general channel whether their availability is set to active or away.